Course C304/01 The Biology and characteristic of circulating cell free DNA and circulating tumour DNA in health and disease

 Participation in the course is without cost for:

-- PhD students and research-year students from Aarhus University
+- PhD students, Research Year students and Research Honours Programme students from Aarhus University

-- PhD students enrolled at partner universities of the Nordoc collaboration.
-A payment for accommodation of DKK 733.50 will be charged.
+- PhD students enrolled at partner universities of the Nordoc collaboration

-- PhD students from other institutions in the open market agreement for PhD courses.
-A payment for accommodation of DKK 733.50 will be charged.
+- PhD students from other institutions in the open market agreement for PhD courses

 - 19 May 2021 09:00 - 18:00